 An optical transistor is a fundamental crucial part for all-optical logic circuits.
 Mainly, it is a switching device able to control light.
 However, one can be naive about a transistor functionality.
-To build large all-optical logic architecture, it should satisfy qualitative criteria [9], allowing for proper interconnections.
+To build large all-optical logic architecture, it should satisfy qualitative criteria [10], allowing for proper interconnections.
 Cascadability (output signal of one transistor should have a right form to feed the other subsequent stage) and fan-out or optical amplification (output signal power of one transistor should be enough to drive at least two subsequent stages) are considered to be the most crucial.
-In 2013 Ballarini et.al. demonstrated a "proof-of-concept" device satisfying the criteria based on an inorganic strongly-coupled microcavity operating at cryogenic temperature [16].
+In 2013 Ballarini et.al. demonstrated a "proof-of-concept" device satisfying the criteria based on an inorganic strongly-coupled microcavity operating at cryogenic temperature [17].
 Moreover, they succeeded in two logic gates realization (AND and OR).
-Liew et.al. provided a theoretical proposal for all-optical polariton logic circuitry including universal logic [77], however the experimental realization of such structure didn't appear so far.
+Another approach to the AND logic gate implementation was demonstrated by Luis Vina group [79].
+Besides the experimental proposals, polariton logic was also explored theoretically.
+Liew et.al. provided a proposal for all-optical polariton logic circuitry including universal logic [80], however the experimental realization of such structure didn't appear so far.
 In this chapter, we demonstrate the switching concept and investigate the dynamics of the system.
 In addition to already shown amplification, we prove that the developed device possesses cascadability.
 Utilizing complex double/triple pump-probe techniques, we demonstrate the concept of OR and AND logic gates operation.